telehash/telehash.github.io/protocol.md

 <a name="peer" />
 ### `"type":"peer"` - Introductions to new hashnames

-For any hashname to send an open to another it must first have it's hashname, so there is a two step process starting with a peer request.
-Since new hashnames are discovered only from another (in the `see` values), they are tracked as a "via" so that they can be sent a peer request when a connection is being made to a hashname they sent.
+For any hashname to send an open to another it must first have one of it's public keys, so all new opens must be "introduced" via an existing line.
+This introduction is a two step process starting with a peer request to an intermediary.
+Since new hashnames are discovered only from another one in the `see` values, the one returning the see is tracked as a "via" so that they can be sent a `peer` request when a connection is being made to a hashname they sent.
 This also serves as a workaround if any NAT exists, so that the two hashnames can send a packet to each other to make sure the path between them is open, this is called "hole punching."

 A peer request requires a `"peer":"851042800434dd49c45299c6c3fc69ab427ec49862739b6449e1fcd77b27d3a6"` where the value is the hashname the sender is trying to reach.
+The BODY of the peer request must contain the binary public key of the sender, whichever key is the highest matching [Cipher Set][] as signalled in the original `see`.
 The recipient of the peer request must then send a connect (below) to the target hashname (that it already must have an open line to).

 These requests are always sent with a `"end":true` and no response is generated.